@Beta @GwtCompatible(emulated=true) public final class Futures extends Object

 @GwtIncompatible(value="AVAILABLE but requires exceptionType to be Throwable.class") @CheckReturnValue public static <V,X extends Throwable> ListenableFuture<V> catching(ListenableFuture<? extends V> input, Class<X> exceptionType, Function<? super X,? extends V> fallback)

-is not invoked until the primary input has failed, so if the primary input succeeds, it is never invoked.
-If, during the invocation of fallback
+Returns a Future whose result is taken from the given primary input or, if the primary input fails with the given exceptionType, from the result provided by the fallback.
+Function.apply(T) is not invoked until the primary input has failed, so if the primary input succeeds, it is never invoked.
+If, during the invocation of fallback, an exception is thrown, this exception is used as the result of the output Future.

 Usage example: